The Absolute Best Fast Food Chicken Nuggets, Ranked

 It tastes like your childhood, and this nugget doesn’t appear to have changed much since then.
 (If you thought these were made with “pink slime,” you’re wrong.)
 It doesn’t have to change.
 It’s a McNugget: hot and crispy, with a unique tempura breading.
 No, it’s not the juiciest chicken around, and it should be illegal to eat it without dipping it in honey mustard first, but it’s a menu item that’s stood the test of time.
 It was the first popular nugget in fast food.
 It represents American ingenuity, convenience, and loads of flavor, all for a couple bucks.
 In a world where the status quo changes on a dime, the McNugget is always there.
 It’s still fantastic.
 And its enduring popularity says something about its quality.

-Let’s put that unpleasantness with the whole “grilled nuggets” thing behind us and focus on what Chick-fil-A does better than any other fast food chain: breaded chicken nuggets.
-Why are these so perfect?
+Let’s put that unpleasantness with the whole “grilled nuggets” thing behind us and focus on what Chick-fil-A does best: breaded chicken nuggets.
+Why are these so good?
 Is it the MSG in every bite?
 Is it because it’s pressure cooked?
 The hand-breading?
 The high quality chicken that’s practically gristle-free?
 You probably know the answer: it’s all of these things.
-Chick-fil-A has the best chicken nuggets in fast food.